Sabina Spielrein: Career, 1912–1920 – the "Destruction" paper

-After graduation, Spielrein moved to Munich to study art history, while also working on a paper on the connection between sex and death.
-In October she moved to Vienna, where she was elected a member of the Vienna Psychoanalytic Society.
-She was the second female member of this society, and the youngest woman.
-She delivered her paper to the Society on 27 November as "Destruction as the Cause of Coming into Being", publishing an amended version the following year in the Jahrbuch.
+After graduation, Spielrein moved to Munich, Germany, to study art history, while also working on a paper on the connection between sex and death.
+In October she moved to Vienna, Austria, where she was elected a member of the Vienna Psychoanalytic Society (she was the second female member of this society, and the youngest woman).
+Spielrein delivered her paper to the Society on 27 November, 1912 as "Destruction as the Cause of Coming into Being", publishing an amended version the following year in the Jahrbuch.
 The paper shows evidence of both Jungian and Freudian thought, but appears to mark the point at which she moved from identifying herself with Jung to seeing herself as more of a Freudian.
 Freud explicitly mentioned her paper in a famous footnote to Beyond the Pleasure Principle, acknowledging that it started the train of thought which led him to conceptualize the death drive: "A considerable part of this speculation has been anticipated in [her] work".
 Spielrein's concept, however, was different from Freud's, in that she saw destructiveness as serving the reproductive instinct rather than one in its own right.
 Spielrein met with Freud on a number of occasions in 1912, and continued to correspond with him until 1923.
 She attempted in her correspondence with both Freud and Jung to reconcile the two men.
 In the "Destruction" paper, and throughout her subsequent career, she drew on ideas from many different disciplines and schools of thought.
 At age 26, she was one of the youngest women to publish in psychoanalysis.